xorandd/xorandd.github.io/_posts/2025-08-04-tryhackme-soupedecode01.md

 ### root.txt

-FileServer has administrative privileges, we can use `impacket-smbexec` to run commandsn
+FileServer has administrative privileges, we can use `impacket-smbexec` to run commands

 ![nxc-fileserver](nxc-fileserver.png)